kharioki/Pet_store/README.md

 ## pet_store

-A Flutter project showing an implementation af a pet-store.
+A Flutter project showing a UI implementation of a pet-store.